PrimWeb/freeboard/README.md

 * Always-available libraries are now part of the core: Luxon, Raphael, Math, Keyboard, Strftime
 * The UI tries to render emoji with the Noto Color font(included) and supports FontAwesome glyphs wherever you want to paste them.

+* freeboard.playSound function plays sounds either from a URL, or defined in the soundData global settings namespace.
+There's a UI in settings to upload files.

 **free·board** (noun) *\ˈfrē-ˌbȯrd\*

 1. the distance between the waterline and the main deck or weather deck of a ship or between the level of the water and the upper edge of the side of a small boat.